pyth/sgltk/README.md

 ## Building the library
 * **Windows**
 	1. Generate the makefiles or project files using `cmake`:

 	`cmake -G` to get the list of available generators

-        `cmake -G "generator_name" -DCMAKE_PREFIX_PATH="path/to/include;path/to/lib" .`
+	`cmake -G "generator_name" -DINCLUDE_PATH="path/to/include" -DLIBRARY_PATH="path/to/lib" .`

+	Alternatively you can use a graphical tool like **CMake GUI**

 	2. Use `make` or open the project file in the appropriate IDE to build the project
-    3. When linking your program with the static library `sgltk_static` you will have to define `STATIC` in the precompiler

 * **Linux**
 	1. Generate the makefiles using `cmake`:

-        `cmake .` or `cmake path/to/sgltk/source`
+	`cmake .`

+	Alternatively you can use a graphical tool like **CMake GUI**

 	2. Build the project using `make`:

 	`make` or `make -j number-of-threads`

 	This will build both a shared and a static library.
 To build only one of these you can use the build targets `sgltk` or `sgltk_static`.

 	3. Optionally you can install the library using `make` with appropriate privileges:

 	`make install`

+## Linking against sgltk
+If you are linking against the **static** version of sgltk on a **Windows** system, you will have to define **SGLTK_STATIC**.
+Otherwise just link against sgltk like you would do it with any other 3rd party library.

 ## Documentation
 The documentation is available [here](http://pyth.github.io/sgltk/doc/html/annotated.html).